-Under Section 6.33 (3) of the Local Government Act 1995, as one differential general rate is more than twice the lowest differential rate imposed by the local government, approval of the Minister will be sought after the advertising period of Differential Rate.
+Under Section 6.33 (3) of the Local Government Act 1995, as one UV differential general rate is more than twice the lowest differential rate imposed by the local government, approval of the Minister will be sought.
+After the advertising period of Differential Rate, the only feedback was for the Mining Differential Rates.
 If there is a modification in the approved differential rate just prior to the Budget Adoption further Ministerial Approval will be sought.